 Jane Austen published just four novels before her death in 1817—Sense and Sensibility, Pride and Prejudice, Mansfield Park, and Emma—but they, along with posthumously published works like Northanger Abbey and Persuasion, have all become classics of the English-language canon, beloved by readers and adapted countless times for the screen and stage.

 Just before her death, however, Austen had planned to add another title to her catalog of novels skewering 19th-century British society.
 In early 1817, she began a book that would eventually be called Sanditon, which tells the story of an up-and-coming English seaside resort town.
 Sadly, Austen wasn’t able to complete Sanditon before her death in July of that year—but that hasn’t stopped others from trying to finish the book for her.

 A number of writers have attempted to complete Austen’s story since she put it aside in the early 1800s.
-Most recently, it has become the basis for a British miniseries that premiered in the UK in late 2019 and premiered on PBS on January 12, 2020.
+Most recently, it has become the basis for a Masterpiece miniseries that premiered on PBS on January 12, 2020.
+On Sunday, March 20, 2022, it returned for a second season.
 Before you dive into the miniseries, here are 10 things you should know about Austen’s final, unfinished novel.

 1. Sanditon explores some of the same topics as Jane Austen’s previous novels.

 Jane Austen is known for her sharp critiques of the world of England’s 19th-century landed gentry, and Sanditon continues that tradition.
 It centers on a handful of people in Sanditon, a fictional town along the Sussex coast in southeastern England.
 Mr. Parker is an eccentric, overenthusiastic developer bent on transforming Sanditon from a quiet village into a fashionable seaside tourist destination.